-- Eating small, frequent meals will put less stress on your shortened bowel.
-Small meals help control your symptoms, and will result in better digestion and absorption.
+Eating small, frequent meals will put less stress on your shortened bowel.
+Small meals help control your symptoms and are easier for your body to digest and absorb.

 - Eat slowly and chew your food well.

-- Once your bowel has adapted, you can resume having 3 meals a day.
+- Once your bowel has adapted, you can go back to having 3 meals a day.

-- Drinking large amounts of liquids with meals pushes your food through your bowel at a faster rate.
+Drinking large amounts of liquids with meals pushes your food through your bowel more quickly.
 This means that you may not digest or absorb enough nutrients.

-- You can slow down this process by drinking most of your liquids between meals, at least 1 hour before or after a meal.
+- Drink most of your liquids between meals, at least 1 hour before or after a meal.